 Len is gone now, but I’ve thought about him quite a bit over the years.
 I can’t even imagine what must have been going through his mind when we talked, or Sarah’s for that matter.
 It sounds incredibly corny when you put it into words, but what kind of strength do you imagine needs to be mustered to face something like that?
 Even all these years later, I can’t even begin to comprehend it.

 Sarah still participates in the ALS Walk for Life with her team “Len’s Den.”
 Through the wonders of internet stalking, I discovered they have a Facebook page.
 On August 15, Sarah posted a message, and signed off with: “Keep those ice buckets coming!”

 So I’m okay with the ALS Ice Bucket Challenge.
 As a member of the human race, I’m willing to bear whatever idiocy or ingenuity arises from it.
 Because $13.3 million is a lot of money.
 You can’t treat ALS with money, but you can with what put the money there: Generosity, compassion, human decency, and the willingness to take action.

 I guess the moral of the story here is that sometimes, you have to be willing to take the bad with the good.
 Is this ice bucket thing a little over the top?
 Absolutely.
 Does it expose America’s bizarre fascination with stupid YouTube videos?
 Of course it does.
 But it’s got people talking about donating to charity, and the ALS Foundation has reaped great benefits from it.
 I’ll take that trade off.

-Front page image from betweentheropes.com.
-Image 1 from tnanews.com.
-Images 2 and 3 from wwe.com.
+Front page image from sammy-riggs.com.
+Image 1 from centralaz.com.
+Image 2 from time.com.
+Image 3 from time.com.